|

 I signed up for an app called iSecretShop from a recommendation from a friend.
 While this isn’t a great way to earn a lot of money, it can be a fun way to bring in a few bucks here and there.
 Some of the shops pay very little, like $10 to evaluate a fast food restaurant and others can pay over $100 for a more involved shop.

-Thus far, I’ve completed two apartment evaluations–where you pretend to be a person looking to rent an apartment.
+Thus far, I’ve completed several apartment evaluations–where you pretend to be a person looking to rent an apartment.
 I called, spoke to the renting agent, visited the apartment and filled out an online evaluation of the whole process.
 I earned $45 for less than an hour’s work.
-Both apartments happened to be super close to my house.
+The downside to this hustle is that it seemed to take quite a while to get paid.
+In one case it took more than 30 days to receive my pay.

 9. Blogging & Podcasting